 If you have questions or would like to book your summer vacation, please speak to your manager.

-Will the maximum cap on vacation accrual benefit entitlements for staff be extended?
+Will the maximum cap on vacation accrual benefit entitlements for staff be extended since staff can't take more than one week off at a time for time being?